 Get involved with the competition and learn more on the Bridge Building Competition's website.

-THEA partnered with the Palma Ceia Homeowners Association to improve the parking lot on under the Selmon Expressway Bay to Bay overpass on the north side of Bay to Bay Boulevard.
+THEA partnered with the Palma Ceia Homeowners Association to improve the parking lot under the Selmon Expressway Bay to Bay overpass on the north side of Bay to Bay Boulevard.

 THEA partnered with the Brandon Fine Arts Council and the Brandon Chamber of Commerce to create the painting of Brandon Tower, which is located at Brandon Boulevard and Town Center Drive.